mworchel/xatlas-python/README.md

 atlas.width       # Width of the atlas
 atlas.height      # Height of the atlas

+atlas.utilization        # Utilization of the first atlas atlas.get_utilization(i) # Utilization of i-th atlas

 # The image requires passing custom PackOptions:
 #   pack_options = xatlas.PackOptions()
 #   pack_options.create_image = True
 #   atlas.generate(pack_options=pack_options)
-atlas.chart_image # Debug image of the atlas
+atlas.chart_image        # Debug image of the first atlas atlas.get_chart_image(i) # Debug image of the i-th atlas

 ...               # See xatlas documentation for all properties
 ```